 Traditional customs dictate that the mother-to-be must follow strict rules and observe certain customs and taboos in order to have a good healthy baby.
 She should eat only nourishing foods, but not so nourishing that they would cause the baby to become too big before birth.
 The mother must carry on prenatal education with her baby, acting and talking as if he was in her presence at all times, guiding and counselling him in physical, intellectual, and moral activities.
 Alcohol and cigarettes are considered undesirable for the expectant mother.

 Pregnant women are often discouraged from undertaking heavy work and getting involved intense situations.
 In some lower economic strata, this is impossible, but still desirable.

 An expectant mother should not go to weddings and funerals as it is believed that her presence could bring bad luck to the families concerned.
 It is also considered bad luck for a pregnant woman to meet people about to set out on a trip.
-The mother-to-be should not step over a hammock lest their child be born lazy.
-They should not walk too much, reach for things high up, take long uncomfortable rides or frequent places of worship.
+The mother-to-be should not step over a hammock lest their child is born lazy.
+They should not walk too much, reach for things high up, take long uncomfortable rides, or frequent places of worship.

 After Giving Birth

 Midwives generally deliver babies and cut the umbilical cord with a piece of earthenware or a bamboo knife.
 The baby is then washed and dressed in old-handed-down clothes of his brothers and sisters.
 Vietnamese people fear that the evil spirits will be jealous of new clothes and cause the baby to become ill.
 The father may see the child only after the baby has been cleaned and dressed.